Laravel-Backpack/NewsCRUD/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An admin panel for menu items on Laravel 5, using [Backpack\CRUD](https://github.com/Laravel-Backpack/crud).
-Add, edit, reorder, nest, rename menu items and link them to [Backpack\PageManager](https://github.com/Laravel-Backpack/pagemanager) pages, external link or custom internal link.
+An admin panel for news articles on Laravel 5, using [Backpack\CRUD](https://github.com/Laravel-Backpack/crud).
+Write articles, with categories and tags.

 > ### Security updates and breaking changes